 In a sequel to my puff pastry based appetizer idea for holiday gatherings from earlier this week, I’ve got another appetizing idea for your Christmas party that is easy to assemble, can be made ahead of time and is also very big on flavours!
-Made with simple and fresh ingredients, these Cherry Tomato, Basil, Goat Cheese Mini Tarts are not only pretty to look at but they are also guaranteed to be a hit at your party!
+Made with simple and fresh ingredients, this Cherry Tomato, Basil, Goat Cheese Appetizer is not only pretty to look at but it’s also guaranteed to be a hit at your party!

 Like my Pear, Prosciutto, Goat cheese & Honey Appetizers, these bite-sized tarts also use my Rough Puff Pastry as a base.
 However rather than cutting out the base for these tarts, I prepared these a little differently.
 I rolled the puff pastry sheet tightly and then once it was set, I cut the roll into small discs and then flattened them out into small circles.

 These do have a little prep work involved in terms of halving the cherry tomatoes and preparing the puff pastry discs.
 You can of course just cut out discs directly from the puff pastry sheet instead if you so prefer.
 I however like this method because this way there is minimal wastage of the pastry and most importantly this method seems to add another element of flakiness to the pastry, which I absolutely love!

 You can easily double or triple this recipe.
 I made these tarts with only about 100g/3.5oz of rough puff pastry dough, rolled out to a 10 inch x 5 inch square.

 If you are using pre-rolled puff pastry (like Pepperidge, Edmonds or Pampas), you may want to cut the pastry into sheets that have a width of about 6 inches and any length you prefer (the length determines the number of tarts you will make).